JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 Links are handled as standard Markdown links and can be anchored to external sites, pages within the site, or headings in the pages.

 When a Markdown header is converted to an HTML header, it is assigned an ID so that it can be linked.
-For example, `## Basics` gets the ID of `basics`, and can be linked either in the same page or cross-page as described below.
+For example, `## Basics` gets the ID of `basics`, and can be linked either on the same page or cross-page as described below.

-In some cases (e.g., the same heading text appears multiple times on the same page) it is necessary to specify a distinct ID manually:
+In some cases (e.g., the same heading text appears multiple times on the same page), it is necessary to specify a distinct ID manually:

 ```
 ## Task 1